 When it comes to the sons of Light Horse Harry Lee, Robert E. Lee certainly leads in terms of popularity.
 But it was not inevitable that Robert E. Lee emerged as the best known member of his family.
-For a while, it seemed that Sidney Smith Lee (1802-1869) would achieve the greatest military glory.
+For a while, it seemed that Sidney Smith Lee (1802-1869) would achieve the greatest military glory among his brothers.
 However, Robert’s brother has emerged as something of a footnote, rather than central player, in the Lee family story.

 Back in the days when people wrote letters often, it was not uncommon for mothers (or fathers) to complain about children not writing enough.
 Smith, however, was just as bad as writing to his brother, Robert, as he was his mother.
 Robert wrote to his brother Charles Carter to say: “And there is that vile Smith (as I am in a bad humour, he shall not escape) when he comes ashore I can’t see, and if I write to him he’ll not answer.
 Tell him that I see no good he does in the U. S. he had better go to sea again, that no body wants him here.
 What is he doing now?”